 North Coast Co-op elections are held annually in the fall to elect new members to our seven-member board of directors*.
 Elections can also be held for a vote on membership initiatives or amendments to our bylaws.
 No matter what is on the ballot, member-owners are encouraged to vote!

-We currently have two seats open!
+We currently have two seats up for election!

 Learn more about running for the board!

 During the election period, election materials are mailed to member-owners.
 Included in the materials are candidate statements, information on initiatives, important dates and of course the ballot.
 Be sure to keep your mailing address current by contacting our Membership Coordinator at email@example.com, or by calling (707) 822-5947 x 234.
 You can also update your information by filling out a Request Form at Customer Service.
 (Please be sure to keep your phone number and all other contact information up-to-date, as well.)